 As noted above, our Board has delegated to the Compensation Committee primary oversight responsibility to help ensure that the compensation programs and practices of STRATTEC do not encourage unreasonable or excessive risk-taking and that any risks are subject to appropriate controls.
 As part of this process, STRATTEC (with oversight of the Compensation Committee) designs its overall compensation programs and practices, including incentive compensation for both executives and non-executive employees, in a manner intended to support our strategic priorities and initiatives to enhance long-term sustainable value without encouraging unnecessary or unreasonable risk-taking.
 At the same time, STRATTEC recognizes that its goals cannot be fully achieved while avoiding all risk.
 The Compensation Committee, with assistance from executive management, periodically reviews STRATTEC's compensation programs and practices in the context of its risk profile, together with its other risk mitigation and risk management programs, to ensure that these programs and practices work together for the long-term benefit of STRATTEC and its shareholders.
-Based on its review of STRATTEC's compensation programs, the Compensation Committee believes that STRATTEC's incentive compensation policies for both executive and non-executive employees have not materially and adversely affected STRATTEC by encouraging unreasonable or excessive risk-taking in the recent past, are not likely to have such a material adverse effect in the future and provide for multiple and reasonable or excessive risk-taking in the recent past, are not likely to have such a material adverse effect in the future and provide for multiple and reasonable or excessive risk-taking.
+Based on its review of STRATTEC's compensation programs, the Compensation Committee believes that STRATTEC incentive compensation policies for both executive and non-executive employees have not materially and adversely affected STRATTEC by encouraging unreasonable or excessive risk-taking in the recent past, are not likely to have such a material adverse effect in the future and provide for multiple and reasonably effective safeguards to protect against unnecessary or unreasonable risk-taking.